johnsonjh/OpenVi/README.md

 ```sh
 $ env CC=clang DEBUG=1 V=1 gmake install
 ```
-For most systems using *GNU Make*, compilation should succeed without special options or configuration.
-If `make` is *GNU Make*, try:
+For systems with *GNU Make* as `make` (e.g. Linux), compilation should succeed without any options or additional configuration needed:
 ```sh
 $ make
 ```